 The difference between BIM and VDC

-BIM and VDC share their emphasis on collaboration and intelligent communication.
+BIM and VDC for construction, share their emphasis on collaboration and intelligent communication.
 Even though VDC is a broader concept which adopts BIM as a framework/way to work and a treasured part of its process, they are independent from each other.
 VDC doesn’t always involve BIM, and BIM can be applied without being considered part of VDC.
 BIM is more specific, but both create work methods to achieve a business goal successfully.